jtbaker/BowlingGame/README.md

     </ul>

 <h5>Frame Input</h5>
 Takes the number of pins down as space separated string input for each frame with JSON key 'pinsdown', for each player in the game.
+If nothing is scored in one side of the frame, please enter '0'.
 Takes the variable 'name', as entered at the gamedetails endpoint.
 Returns a JSON serialized representation of the object in the class with the details for the game so far.
 POST method.<br>
 <a href=http:localhost:5000/bowlingapi/frameinput/name>http:localhost:5000/bowlingapi/frameinput/name</a>
 <ul>
   <li><p>Example request using CURL: <code>$ curl -i -H "Content-Type: application/json" -X POST -d '{"pinsdown":"4 /"}' http://localhost:5000/bowlingapi/frameinput/name</code><p></li>